| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCPeakRegionFinder$split_peak_regions( use_regions = NULL, stop_after_initial_detection = FALSE )

-an index of the regions we want to split up
+use_regionsan index of the regions we want to split up

-should it do full characterization or stop
+stop_after_initial_detectionshould it do full characterization or stop

 remove_double_peaks_in_scans()